rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 - If necessary, installs the vendor-provided kernel and prepare for updates.

-**Note**: Because rebooting a server during the upgrade process might cause problems, you should make an image of each server prior to an upgrade.
+**Note**: Because rebooting a server during the upgrade process might cause problems, you should make an image of each server before an upgrade.
 Rackspace does not perform this step for you.
 You should also ensure that all of your services (such as MySQL) restart upon reboot before you upgrade.

- In addition, you need to open port 445 for Microsoft Windows&reg; or port 22 for Linux in order for the automation to run successfully.
-Rackspace can only open ports manually after a server is associated with a Managed Operations account.
+ In addition, you need to open port 445 for Microsoft Windows&reg; or port 22 for Linux for the automation to run successfully.
+Rackspace can only open ports manually after you associate a server to a Managed Operations account.

-We recommend that you work with your account manager (AM) throughout the upgrade process in order to ensure that you have the best possible experience.
+We recommend that you work with your account manager (AM) throughout the upgrade process to ensure that you have the best possible experience.
 The following list describes reasons why you should work with an
 AM:

 1. If an automated server upgrade fails, an administrator must log in and complete the work.
 2. The automation occurs on port 22 on Linux and port 445 on Windows.
-If these ports are closed, the server automation process fails but the account still upgrades.
+If these ports are inactive, the server automation process fails but the account still upgrades.
 If you don't want to use port 22 or 443, Rackspace can make a manual change that enables you to rerun the automation on a different port.
 3. If you have older servers that run operating systems that Managed